Text Repeat Assignment dialog box

 which staves will display text repeats.
 To select a Staff List already

-created for use in the score, choose its name from the pop-up list.
+created for use in the score, choose its name from the drop-down list.
 Click Edit to display the

 Staff List dialog box for the selected Staff List, and change which staves